 But, change can be hard!

-In one example of resistance to change, a “sourcing professional” switched from a supplier of electricity that used wind power to another supplier that relied upon coal-fired power plants.
+In one example of resistance to change, a “sourcing professional” switched from a supplier of electricity which used wind power to another supplier who relied on coal-fired power plants.
 The excuse was “I got a lower price; that’s what I’m supposed to do.”

 The result of this switch was a large increase in the carbon footprint for this business unit based in Europe.
 The VP of Sustainability was discouraged, but sought to dig into the cost dynamics of this decision.
-Many other changes had found that reducing carbon emissions tends to lower costs and create those true win-win scenarios; it was time to see if this situation was different.
+Many other changes had found how reducing carbon emissions tends to lower costs and create those true win-win scenarios.
+It was time to see if this situation was different.